 Zero Waste Strategy

-Learn about the Zero Waste Strategy we are developing.
+Learn about the Zero Waste Strategy we are developing, and how you can get involved.

 Recognizing the growing importance of addressing the impact of greenhouse gases and excess waste, the City of Surrey is taking action and developing a Zero Waste Strategy.